Western Hasakah offensive: Initial ISIL offensive

-Map of the Al-Hasakah offensive in progress, on 24 February 2015, showing the YPG and ISIL offensives on both sides of the Governorate.
+Map of the Hasakah offensive in progress, on 24 February 2015, showing the YPG and ISIL offensives on both sides of the Governorate.

-In response to the Kurdish offensive in the eastern al-Hasakah countryside, on 23 February 2015, ISIL launched a massive attack on a cluster of villages along the southern bank of the Khabur River around the town of Tell Tamer, in the western al-Hasakah countryside, using around 3,000 fighters and multiple tanks, seizing 11 villages and kidnapping 220 Assyrians by 26 February, according to the SOHR.
+In response to the Kurdish offensive in the eastern Hasakah countryside, on 23 February 2015, ISIL launched a massive attack on a cluster of villages along the southern bank of the Khabur River around the town of Tell Tamer, in the western Hasakah countryside, using around 3,000 fighters and multiple tanks, seizing 11 villages and kidnapping 220 Assyrians by 26 February, according to the SOHR.
 Local sources stated that 33–35 villages were captured and put the number of abducted Assyrians at 350–400.
 ISIL was reportedly withdrawing militants from other fronts in Syria, including the front at Homs, to boost their assault at Tell Tamer.
 The Kurds managed to recapture several of the villages, but the fate of the Assyrians remained unknown.
 It was also reported that Abu Omar al-Shishani, ISIL's field commander in Syria, was leading the assault at Tell Tamer.

 On 28 February, ISIL executed 15 of their Assyrian hostages, 14 of whom were fighters.
 Another 13 Christian fighters were among those being held.
-Kurdish-Arab allied forces were continuing to fight ISIL outside Tell Tamer, while the offensive in the eastern al-Hasakah countryside began drawing to a close.
+Kurdish-Arab allied forces were continuing to fight ISIL outside Tell Tamer, while the offensive in the eastern Hasakah countryside began drawing to a close.
 By 3 March, 24 of the Assyrian hostages were released by ISIL. after ransoms were paid.